psteitz/text-classification/README.md

 * Models can be small

 ### Zero-shot mnli-trained classifier
-Translate the classfication problem into an inference problem

 Look at entailment probabilities for
 * __hypothesis__ "This text is about {}." and